 How much money could you save?

-As an example, if you are paying £20/month towards your current life cover policy, paid for out of traditional salaried income, this is the equivalent of £33/month gross (as a higher rate taxpayer).
+For example, paying £20/month towards your current life cover policy from traditional salaried income is equivalent to £33/month gross (as a higher-rate taxpayer).

-If the £20/month premium is paid for by the company, you will receive 19% corporation tax relief, so it costs you only £16.20 net.
+If the company pays the £20/month premium, you will receive at least 19% corporation tax relief, so it costs you only £16.20 net.
+Corporation Tax rates rose in April 2023, so you could save up to 25% in CT relief.

-This is an illustration to demonstrate the tax efficiency of a RLP versus a traditional life cover policy.
+These calculations demonstrate the tax efficiency of an RLP versus a traditional life cover policy.
 You should always check with your accountant to produce an individual calculation.

 What restrictions apply?